xxradar/langfuzz/README.md

 These options can additionally be provided as part of the configuration file.

+## Additional Configuration

+You can also configure more aspects of the redteaming agent.

+- `judge_model`: the model to use to judge whether two pairs are similar
+- `question_gen_model`: the model to use to generate pairs of questions
+- `judge_prompt`: the prompt to use to judge whether two pairs are similar
+- `question_gent_prompt`: the prompt to use to generate pairs of questions

 ## How It Works

 The tool generates pairs of similar questions based on the provided chatbot description.